 Daragh McDermott is the Associate Dean for Psychology in the School of Social Sciences.
-He is a social and LGBTQ psychologist with expertise in prejudice, discrimination and LGBTQ population's wellbeing.
+He is Professor of Social & LGBTQ psychology with expertise in prejudice, discrimination and LGBTQ population's wellbeing.
 He is a Chartered Psychologist, an Associate Fellow of the British Psychological Society and a Senior Fellow of the Higher Education Academy.

 Psychology at NTU is a large and diverse discipline with over 150 members of academic, professional and technical staff, 3000 undergraduate and postgraduate students and over 70 doctoral students.
 It is one of the largest providers of research informed psychology education in the UK with a leading profile for student experience and success.